collabo-community/issue-tickets-ready-for-fixing/.github/pull_request_template.md

 #### This pull request makes the following changes

 > [!IMPORTANT]
 > Remove this alert notice and supply this crucial information to help reviewers understand your submission better.
-If the issue ticket is on GitHub, follow the direction below to link your issue ticket to this pull request.
-If the issue ticket is not on GitHub, Replace the part after the word "Fixes" with the ticket link.

-* Fixes collabo-community/put-repo-name-where-the-GitHub-issue-is-located-here#putTheGitHubIssueNumberHere
+* Fixes collabo-community/issue-tickets-ready-for-fixing#putTheGitHubIssueNumberHere

 #